Analyst Predicts Rumored Samsung Galaxy X Might Be Twice As Expensive As iPhone X

 — Digital Trends (@DigitalTrends) June 14, 2018

 The Android Pit opinion piece also questioned whether “moneyed” consumers would be willing to splurge on the Galaxy X like they would on a gold- or platinum-plate Galaxy S9, which costs up to $5,000, and whether “tech geeks” would be willing to do the same.
-All in all, the publication believes that hardcore and casual smartphone users alike are generally nonplussed by newer, more expensive flagships that don’t come with too many new features as compared to the previous model.
+All in all, the publication believes that hardcore and casual smartphone users alike are generally nonplussed by newer, more expensive devices that don’t come with too many new features as compared to the previous model.

 While most rumors point to the Samsung Galaxy X foldable phone getting an early 2019 release, Cult of Mac noted that Apple has also been rumored to be working on its own foldable device, an “iPhone/iPad combo” that is believed to be due for a 2020 release.